renpy/renpy/sphinx/source/displaying_images.rst

      an overlay function.
 This layer is cleared when an interaction is restarted.

-Additional layers can be defined by updating :var:`config.layers`, and the various other layer-related config variables.
-Using :func:`renpy.show_layer_at`, one or more transforms can be applied to a layer.
+Additional layers can be defined by calling :func:`renpy.add_layer`, and using the various layer-related :doc:`configuration variables <config>`.
+Using the :ref:`camera statement <camera>`, one or more transforms can be applied to a layer.

 .. _defining-images: